sheila-NAA/Cache_function/README.md

 For this assignment, assume that the matrix supplied is always invertible.

-In order to complete this assignment, you must do the following:
+In order to complete this, you must do the following:

 1. Fork the GitHub repository containing the stub R files at [https://github.com/rdpeng/ProgrammingAssignment2](https://github.com/rdpeng/ProgrammingAssignment2)